leaf-ai/studio-go-runner/docs/ci.md

 # CI Image building

 The studio go runner project uses Docker images to encapsulate builds within an immutable archive format.
-Using internet image registries it is possible to configure a registry to actively build an image from the git repository at that commit and to then host the resulting image.
+Using internet image registries, or alternatively the duat git-watch tool it is possible to configure a registry to actively build an image from the git repository at that commit and to then host the resulting image.
 A number of internet registries offer hosting for open source projects for free, and also offer paid hosted plans for users requiring privacy.
+The second option allows individual contributors or small teams that do not have large financial resources to employ subscription sevices, or for whom the latency of moving images and data through residential intyernet connections is prohibitive.

-These instructions give a summary of what needs to be done in order to use the quay.io service to provision an image repository that auto-builds images from the studio go runner project, and then tests and delivers the result to the docker.io image registra.
+The first set of instructions, give a summary of what needs to be done in order to use the quay.io service to provision an image repository that auto-builds images from the studio go runner project, and then tests and delivers the result to the docker.io image registra.
+The second section convers use cases for developer workstations and laptops.

+## Internet based register

 The first step is to create or login to an account on quay.io.
 When creating an account on quay.io it is best to ensure before starting that you have a browser window open to giuthub.com using the account that you wish to use for accessing code on github to prevent any unintended accesses to private repositories.
 As you create the account on you can choose to link it automatically to github granting application access from quay to your github authorized applications.
 This is needed in order that quay can poll your projects for any changes in order to trigger image building.